stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> Don’t write code for something that isn’t actually required, yet.
+(YAGNI - You Aren’t Gonna Need It)

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.

 > Software performance is not about how many features you complete or how much code you type.
 It’s about how much value you create.